FAQ: Academic

 No problem.
 When you place your order, just tell us what style guide we should apply to your work; our editor will ensure that the style guidelines are applied consistently throughout your document.
 You can indicate whether you want your style guide applied to the citations and references, the page and text elements, or both.
 Visit our Academic and Student pages to see all of our available services.

 Yes!
 We can hold funds in your account for future orders.
 Please start by registering your account here: https://www.scribendi.com/register.
-Once that is done, we will have to set up your account; please contact our Customer Service department at customerservice@scribendi.com to get started.
+Once that is done, we will have to set up your account; please contact our Customer Support department at customerservice@scribendi.com to get started.

 Once the account is set up, you will be able to generate a pro forma invoice if needed.
 Once the funds have arrived, you will be able to use them to pay for your order through our online checkout.